lestece/myKTCN/README.md

 The creation of the diagram was vital to understand how the models relate to each other:

-- User: Django allAuth was used for dealing with the registration, management and authentication of the user model.
+- __User__: Django allAuth was used for dealing with the registration, management and authentication of the user model.
 A specific user can be the creator of zero or many recipes, comments and ratings but one specific recipe, comment or rating can belong to one (and one only) user.

-- Recipe: a recipe can have zero or many comments, and zero or many ratings.
+- __Recipe__: a recipe can have zero or many comments, and zero or many ratings.

-- Comment: a specific comment can belong to one (and one only) recipe.
+- __Comment__: a specific comment can belong to one (and one only) recipe.

-- Rating: a certain rating is related to one (and one only) recipe.
+- __Rating__: a certain rating is related to one (and one only) recipe.
 - - -
 ### WIREFRAMES